openregulatory/templates/templates/qms/vigilance/sop-vigilance.md

 cause and if it fulfills the definition of a serious incident as outlined in this process.
 Potentially serious incidents are assessed based on our respective template form for incident assessment [reference document ID here].

-A serious medical device incident is defined as "any malfunction or deterioration in the characteristics and/or performance of a device, as well as any inadequacy in the labeling or the instructions for use which, directly or indirectly, **might lead to or might have led** to the death of a patient, user or other person or to a serious deterioration in their state of health" (see MEDDEV 2.12./1).
-Examples are (non-exclusively):
+A serious incident is defined as “*any malfunction or deterioration in the characteristics and/or performance of a device, as well as any inadequacy in the labeling or the instructions for use which, directly or indirectly, might lead to or might have led to the death of a patient, user or other person or to a serious deterioration in their state of health or a serious public health threat*” (see MDR Art.
+2 and MEDDEV 2.12./1).
+Examples are therefore (non-exclusively):
 * malfunctioning (e.g. a software bug) of one of our medical devices
 * incorrect labeling, instruction for use or advertising material
 * usability deficiency causing a misuse

-A serious deterioration in state of health includes at least one of the following:
+A serious deterioration in state of health results in at least one of the following:

-* life-threatening illness
+* life-threatening illness or injury
-* permanent impairment of a body function or permanent damage to a body structure
+* permanent impairment of a body structure or a body function
-* a condition which requires medical or surgical intervention to prevent one of the above
+* hospitalization or prolongation of patient hospitalization or a condition which requires medical or surgical intervention to prevent any of the above
+* chronic disease
-* any indirect harm as a consequence of an incorrect diagnostic result when used within manufacturer's instructions for use
+* any indirect harm as a consequence of an incorrect diagnostic result when used within manufacturer’s instructions for use

 > Note that: not all incidents lead to death or serious deterioration in health.
 The non-occurrence of such a
 > result might have been due to fortunate circumstances or to the intervention of healthcare personnel.
 It is